-Many authorized guides and outfitters are ready to show you the wonders of Yellowstone, and each has a unique approach.
-Find authorized guides, tour companies, or other commercial services at www.nps.gov/yell/planyourvisit/services.htm.
+Many authorized guides and outfitters are ready to show you Yellowstone's wonders, and each has a unique approach.
+Find authorized guides, tour companies, or other commercial services at http://go.nps.gov/yelltours.
 Please report unauthorized operators to a park ranger, or contact Concessions Management at 307-344-2271.